And sometimes it's necessary to do that, though, to really reach out of the radio and grab your attention.

 That's one of her problems.

-Uh because she's she's just she's just actually afraid of who she is in a in a political sense.
+That's why she doesn't want to tackle issues head on because she's just actually afraid of who she is in a political sense.

 That was this morning.

-What I've tried to do in New York and been very pleased that I could uh get such a great response from the people of my state was to say, look, here's who I really am.
+What I've tried to do in New York and been very pleased that I could get such a great response from the people of my state was to say, look, here's who I really am.

 I may be the most famous person you really don't know.